dekuNukem/traffic-cone-film-scanning/README.md

 ## Key Points

-As always, you'll get quicker with with time.
+As always, you'll get quicker with time.

 To recap, those are the most important points to remember: